ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Methodology

 \subsection{Adaptive Threshold for Error Estimator}

 In this study, we focus on dissipative systems, in which the magnitude of the solution field decreases over time.
 Since the EMA-based error estimator introduced above depends on the magnitude of the solution field, this decay causes the estimator to increase more slowly as the system evolves.
 As a result, the estimator may require a longer time to reach a prescribed threshold, even though the true prediction error has already grown significantly.
 Numerical experiments confirm that, under a fixed threshold, the estimator often lags behind the actual error growth in later stages of the temporal evolution.
 To address this issue, we introduce an adaptive thresholding strategy for the error estimator.
 Instead of using a fixed threshold throughout the simulation, we allow the error threshold to decay in time in accordance with the diminishing magnitude of the PDE solution.
+This ensures that, although the estimator’s tolerance is not fixed, the growth of the actual error remains bounded.
 This adaptive policy ensures that the sensitivity of the error estimator remains consistent throughout the simulation, enabling timely detection of error growth even as the solution amplitude decreases.
 The adaptive error thresholding policy is defined as:

 where $u_{0,\max}$ denotes the maximum absolute value of the solution field at the initial condition, $t$ is the time step, and $\gamma$ is a tunable hyperparameter that controls the rate of decay of the threshold.